 (b) The contracting partner hereby now transfers to Genesis the claims against third parties which are accrued from reselling the goods or product in full and/or to the amount of any co-ownership share on our part as security in accordance with the paragraph above.
 Genesis hereby accepts the assignment.
 The obligations of the contracting partner named in Paragraph 2 also apply in relation to the assigned claims.

 (c) The contracting partner shall remain authorised to collect the claim alongside Genesis.
 Genesis shall be obliged not to collect the claim, provided that the contracting partner complies with its payment obligations in relation to Genesis, does not enter payment default, no application has been filed for the opening of insolvency proceedings and no other reason to prevent the contracting partner from providing performance is present.
-However, should this be the case, Genesis can request that the contracting partner notifies Genesis of the assigned claims and their debtors, provide all necessary information in order to collect the claims, hands over the relevant documents and notifies the debtors (third parties) of the assignment.
+However, should this be the case, Genesis can request that the contracting partner notifies Genesis of the assigned claims and that their debtors provide all necessary information in order to collect the claims, hand over the relevant documents and notify the debtors (third parties) of the assignment.

 (d) Should the realisable value of the securities exceed the claims of Genesis by more than 10 percent, then following a request by the contracting partner, Genesis will release securities of its choice.

-(1) Unless otherwise stated below, the statutory regulations shall apply in relation to the rights of the contracting partner in case of material defects and defects of title (including incorrect and reduced deliveries, as well as incorrect assembly or defective assembly instructions).
+(1) Unless otherwise stated below or in the agreed warranty terms, the statutory regulations shall apply in relation to the rights of the contracting partner in case of material defects and defects of title (including incorrect and reduced deliveries, as well as incorrect assembly or defective assembly instructions).
 In all cases, the special statutory regulations in case of an end delivery to a consumer shall remain unaffected (supplier recourse in accordance with §§ 445 a, 445 b of the German Civil Code - BGB).